briardew/MiCASA/README.md

     ```

 ### Daily runs (with LoFI)
-To run daily CASA, do:
+Once inputs are built and the monthly spin-up is done, you can run daily CASA in
+Matlab/Octave by doing the following:
 ```
 runname = 'daily-0.1deg';
 CASA;